wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ### Recap

-Here is the list of the types of testing covered in the previous illustration.
+Here is the list of the types of performance testss covered in the previous illustration.

 TODO: Video here

-Items in blue font relate specifically to cloud environments and CI/CD, such as the threshold to begin scale-out.
+Items in blue font relate specifically to cloud environments built using automation, such as the <strong>threshold to begin scale-out</strong>.

 Metrics about <strong>lead time</strong> are important because time is money when we're charged by the minute in the cloud.
 The faster we can ramp-up to that maximum rate, the less we have to pay.
 The same can be said about ramping down.
 Being able to tune systems is where performance engineering efforts really pay off.

 Having additional instances for testing performance and fail-over is a <strong>game changer</strong> because it allows simultaneous parallel streams of work to conduct stress tests.
-Environments need to be otherwise <strong>quiet</strong> to properly measure memory usage during  performance tests.
-A system is not usable for other things when we purposely bring it to the point of degradation.
+Environments need to be <strong>otherwise quiet</strong> to properly measure memory usage during  performance tests.
+A system is not really usable while it's purposely being brought to the point of degradation.

 Having automation and alerting allows us to be quicker at implementing stop-gap measures such as rebooting servers to reclaim memory.
 Rebooting is not the ideal situation, but it buys us time to focus on root issues.

-A comprehensive set of tests in each enviornment is what makes automatic and fast deployments advisable.
+A comprehensive set of tests in each enviornment is what makes automatic and fast deployments doable.

 But people in Operations who protect the production environment are usually skeptical.